aakashchoure5/aakashchoure5/README.md

 - 👋 Hi, I’m @aakashchoure5
 - 👀 I’m interested in ...
 Study
 - 🌱 I’m currently learning ...
-Sardar Patel Polytechnic College
+Chhindwara University
 - 💞️ I’m looking to collaborate on ... choureaakash5@gmail.com
 - 📫 How to reach me ...
 - 😄 Pronouns: ...